Martin Carrasco

 I started my journey in applications of topological deep learning when working with Dr. Telyatnikov and Dr. Bernardez from REAL AI.
 We have a preprint out on efficient ways to perform higher-order message passing.
 Check it out here .

-My current interests
+My current interests (and takes)

 news